Shirakumo/lichat-protocol/README.md

 The client and the server communicate through `update` objects over a connection.
 Each such object that is issued from the client must contain a unique `id`.
 This is important as the ID is reused by the server in order to communicate replies.
 The client can then compare the ID of the incoming updates to find the response to an earlier request, as responses may be reordered or delayed.
 The server does not check the ID in any way-- uniqueness and avoidance of clashing is the responsibility of the client.
 Each update must also contain a `clock` slot that specifies the time of sending.
 This is used to calculate latency and potential connection problems.

 When an update is sent to a channel, it is distributed to all the users currently in the channel.
 When an update is sent to a user, it is distributed to all the connections of the user.
 When an update is sent to a connection, it is serialised to the wire according to the above wire format specification.
 The actual underlying mechanism that transfers the characters of the wire format to the remote host is implementation-dependant.

+#### 3.1 Null Termination of Updates
+In the case where the communication between the server and client happens over a continuous stream, individual updates may be segmented from each other by sending a null character (`U+0000`) after each complete update.
+This character can then also be used by either party to recover in case of a malformed update.

 ### 4. Connection
 #### 4.1 Establishment